karmatr0n/karmatr0n.github.io/_posts/2022-11-14-ethernet-packets-transmission.md

 ## Conclusion

-Ruby and docker containers are great tools to simulate network communications and to perform packet manipulation.
+Ruby and docker containers are great tools to simulate network communications and perform packet manipulation.
 I hope you enjoyed this article and have great day.

 Cheers